Sextette: Critical response

 Upon its premiere, most critics panned the film.
-Variety dubbed it "a cruel, unnecessary and mostly unfunny musical comedy."
+Variety dubbed it "a cruel, unnecessary, and mostly unfunny musical comedy."
 The New York Times critic Vincent Canby called Sextette "embarrassing", and said, in reference to West, that "Granny should have her mouth washed out with soap, along with her teeth."
+Kevin Thomas of the Los Angeles Times said it "will be cherished by her fans."
+Stanley Eichelbaum of the San Francisco Examiner called the film "a foolish, vulgar, quite vulgar, but awfully funny musical comedy (the songs, too, are mostly old), in which West does more than a self-parody.
+She's a travesty of Mae West in an outlandish wardrobe by Edith Head."